Red dirt music: Definition

-When asked to define Red Dirt music in an interview with Texas Troubadours, Red Dirt musician and Tahlequah resident Randy Crouch said, "Well, I don't think I'd be the one who's able to define it, but it seems to have Oklahoma values, you know how Okies are real good at doing everything themselves, maybe a sense of independence about it.
+When asked to define red dirt music in an interview with Texas Troubadours, red dirt musician and Tahlequah resident Randy Crouch said, "Well, I don't think I'd be the one who's able to define it, but it seems to have Oklahoma values, you know how Okies are real good at doing everything themselves, maybe a sense of independence about it.
 It's natural, and honest, and about real life.
 You know, it's almost like the way Woody approached music."

-Ben Cisneros, a writer for Engine 145 – a country music blog website – says Red Dirt is a "movement" that has managed to create an infrastructure enabling regional success.
-He states that "program directors and DJs all over Texas and Oklahoma have set up shows that feature Red Dirt music.
-Not only that, but many stations in major markets are including Red Dirt music in their regular rotation right alongside mainstream modern country."
+Ben Cisneros, a writer for Engine 145 – a country music blog website – says red dirt is a "movement" that has managed to create an infrastructure enabling regional success.
+He states that "program directors and DJs all over Texas and Oklahoma have set up shows that feature red dirt music.
+Not only that, but many stations in major markets are including red dirt music in their regular rotation right alongside mainstream modern country."

 Musicians and festivals

 Stillwater resident Bob Childers, who died in April 2008, was known as the Godfather of Red Dirt Music.
 Five years prior to his death, Childers was inducted into the Oklahoma Music Awards Red Dirt Hall of Fame along with Steve Ripley and Tom Skinner.
 The three awardees performed at the ceremony for the First Annual Red Dirt Music Awards held on Sunday, November 9, 2003, at Cain's Ballroom in Tulsa.
 Other performers at the awards ceremony included the Great Divide, Susan Gibson, Wade Bowen, Brandon Jenkins, Stoney LaRue, the Mike McClure Band, Jason Boland, Cody Canada, Susan Herndon and others.

-Many music festivals include representatives of the Red Dirt sound.
+Many music festivals include representatives of the red dirt sound.
 These include FarmFest, WoodyFest, Calffry, Shrinefest, and others.
 In 2007, Cross Canadian Ragweed's Red Dirt Round Up in Fort Worth, Texas had 15,000 in attendance.
 In August 2008, the 4th annual Red Dirt Festival was held at the Grape Ranch Winery in Okemah, Oklahoma.
-The festival brings together wine tasting, camping and Red Dirt music.
+The festival brings together wine tasting, camping and red dirt music.
 The winery teamed up with the Red Dirt Rangers to present the festival.

-Red Dirt has made its way into the heavier side of music.
-In 2008, Texas-based metal outfit Texas Hippie Coalition released their debut album Pride of Texas showcasing a metal sound combined with Red Dirt style.
+Red dirt has made its way into the heavier side of music.
+In 2008, Texas-based metal outfit Texas Hippie Coalition released their debut album Pride of Texas showcasing a metal sound combined with red dirt style.

-June 21–22, 2013 the 1st Annual Texahomakan Country Music Festival (Caney, KS.) had The Great Divide, Cody Canada & The Departed, Brandon Jenkins, and more.
+The 1st Annual Texahomakan Country Music Festival was held in Caney, Kansas on June 21-22, 2013.
+The festival featured The Great Divide, Cody Canada & The Departed, Brandon Jenkins, and more.